 - Population Growth: The results of the Ottawa Ward Boundary Review 2020 are meant to last for at least three municipal elections (2022, 2026 and 2030) and, perhaps, a fourth municipal election in 2034.
 The target election for an evaluation of effective representation is 2026.
 This allows for Ottawa’s expected growth to be factored into ward boundary calculations.

 - Balancing the Components of Effective Representation: While all components of effective representation must be taken into consideration, they are not all equal.
 Voter parity, respecting communities of interest, and well-defined, coherent ward boundaries are the most important components.

-- Lead the public consultation process (Round 1)
+- Led the public consultation process to collect opinions about Ottawa’s current ward boundaries (Round 1)

-- Prepare and present an Information Report to the Finance and Economic Development Committee and City Council setting out options for re-aligning Ottawa’s wards
+- Prepared and presented an Information Report to the Finance and Economic Development Committee and City Council setting out options for re-aligning Ottawa’s wards

-- Lead the public consultation process (Round 2)
+- Led the public consultation process to collect feedback on the six options to re-align Ottawa’s wards (Round 2)

-- Prepare and present a Final Report and recommendations to the Finance and Economic Development Committee and City Council
+- Prepared and and presented their Recommended Ward Boundaries - Final Report to the Finance and Economic Development Committee and City Council

 - Beate Bowron, Beate Bowron Etcetera (Project Manager and responsible for the public consultation process)